 - Canopy.
-V has medium size floating canopy that follows the sun vs D that has medium size canopy that is attached to the seat and doesn’t provide as much shade.
+V has a medium-sized floating canopy that follows the sun vs. D has a medium-sized canopy that is attached to the seat and doesn’t provide as much shade.

 - Parking brake.
 V has a hand brake while D has a foot brake.

 - Carrycot.
-V is compatible with a ‘peanut carrycot’ while D is compatible with ‘snug carrycot’.
+V is compatible with a ‘peanut carrycot’ while D is compatible with ‘a snug carrycot’.

 - 2nd Seat.
 V 2nd seat is a little larger, has more recline positions, and can accommodate a child up to 44 lbs (front/back), while D has a smaller more compact seat that can hold a child up to 33 lbs in the back and 44 lbs in the front.

-Phil and Teds has 1-year warranty from the original date of purchase and you have to be the original owner.
-Here is more information on the warranty.
+Phil and Teds has a 1-year warranty from the original date of purchase and you have to be the original owner.

-For 2013 the Dot is available in three beautiful colors: apple, chili, and flint.
-All strollers come with sleek black frame.
+The Dot is available in three beautiful colors: apple, chili, and flint.
+All strollers come with a sleek black frame.